hanegraaff/stock-advisor-software/README.md

 1) Read the latest recommendations and portfolio objects from S3.
 2) Reprice the portfolio and update it based on the contents of the recommendations.
 If the portfolio recommendations have changed then create a new portfolio, otherwise keep the existing one.
-3) Check to see of the Equities market is open and if is, materialize the portfolio.
+3) Check to see of the Equities market is open and if it is, materialize the portfolio.
 This means taking the securities in it, which represent the desired state, and execute the trades necessary to create matching positions.
-4) If there are any errors, and only a portion of the portfilio could be fulfilled, the will be retried the next time the service runs.
+4) If there are any errors, and only a portion of the portfolio could be materialized, the same actions will be retried the next time the service runs.

 ## Running the Portfolio Manager from the command line